 - Air conditioning cages to secure commercial HVAC units.

 - Plus…many more applications just waiting to be created.

 BeastWire Mesh Cages are not created like other systems on the market.

-BeastWire Mesh Cages fully welded construction standard with either 10-gauge or 6-gauge welded wire, and we don’t skirt the fine line between gauges which then maximizes the strength and stability of our product.
+BeastWire Cages come fully welded and are constructed in our standard 10-gauge or 6-gauge wire.
+We don’t bypass the fine line between gauges which then maximizes the strength and stability of our product.

 Universal and Flexibly Designed Components

 BeastWire Mesh Cage Partitions stack panels and posts to achieve desired heights, use our growth plate to maximize the use of standard panel and post sizes and easily integrate various door locks, controlled access, and closing devices.

 Ease of Installation = Quicker Installation Without Foregoing Security